platform-experience/serviceportal-widget-library/src/pe-icon-link-watson-translator/README.md

 ## Additional Information/Notes

 This widget utilizes the IBM Watson [Language Translator](https://www.ibm.com/watson/services/language-translator/) service that uses deep learning to programmatically translate text from one language to another.
-This Watson service supports the ability to identify up to 62 languages.
 Simply choose the target language in the widget options to perform translations.

 ## Installation